Tugcga/Path-Finder/README.md

 It's important to understand that the algorithm does not guaranteer the optimality of the generated path.
 In most cases the path is plausible.

-This library does not contains methods for generating (or bakin) navigation meshes.
+This library does not contains methods for generating (or baking) navigation meshes.
 It assumes that navigation mesh is already generated.
 There are many tools for this:
 * [Recast Navigation](https://github.com/recastnavigation/recastnavigation) This is the most famous navigation mesh solution.
 It allows generate mesh and find path in it
 * [PyRecastDetour](https://github.com/Tugcga/PyRecastDetour) This is Python bindings for some functions in Recast Navigation.
 Allows to output generated navigation mesh triangulation and it polygonal description
 * Blender, Unity and so on